 This is the narrative he was selling on February 11th, on the day that Biden announced that he would not send troops into Ukraine to fight Russia because that would be a world war.

-Now, if you put this together with all the other pieces that would take an hour to go through, I'm just going to give you the answer from my view rather than rattle off all why I think that, because it would take the whole show, what we've got left.
+I'm just going to give you the answer from my view rather than rattle off all why I think that because it would take the whole show, what we've got left.

-If you think they're just going to let us beat them on this whole lockdown thing and go away, you're crazy.
+And if you think they're just going to let us beat them on this whole lockdown thing and go away, you're crazy.

-So from there, Alex's coverage was mostly about justifying Putin taking military action in the Donbass region, because according to Alex's fake version of an interview Soros did on CNN, Soros had actually overthrown Ukraine.
+So from there, Alex's coverage was mostly about justifying Putin taking military action in the Donbass region because according to Alex's fake version of an interview Soros did on CNN, Soros had actually overthrown Ukraine.

 He parroted all of Putin's talking points about how NATO was attacking Donetsk and Luhansk, which Alex reported as areas that should be part of Russia or were rightfully being occupied by Russia.